benfen/kapture/README.md

 To run kapture, just download this repo, cd to it, and run:
 ```
-./kapture.sh kapture-spam-my-namespace
+./kapture.sh kapture-spam-my-namespace 3
-# wait a while for your cluster to come up...
-sleep 120
-# Now, generate load !
-kubectl create -f ./kube-config/load-gen.yml -n kapture-spam-my-namespace
 ```

+That's it!
 This will create a single load store generation that will write to various kafka topics, which then get fed into a redis in-memory data store (if the Redis is deployed).
 It will trigger a wide variety of JVM, disk, Memory, and I/O patterns proportional to the number of load generators, i.e., the number of petstore transactions which are generated.